apicraft/detroit2014/OpeningSession.md

 Over the next two days we will ask ourselves the question:

-"Where do we take the APIs of tomorrow?"
+"Where do we lead the APIs of tomorrow?"

 By the end of our time together we will have written a proceedings filled with a vision for the future of APIs.